Summary

 “Exists … before times and before ages” (EoN, RH, 6),

 Was “begotten timelessly by the Father … before aeons … begotten timelessly before everything” (AoA, RH, 8).
-(An aeon is “an indefinite and very long period of time.”)
+(An aeon is “an indefinite and very long period of time.”)1Was “created and established before aeons” (RH, 8)2Was “begotten before aeonian times” and “before times and before aeons” (AoA, RH, 7).

-If we assume that “the beginning” in John 1:1 was when all things were created, as is implied by John 1:3, then Arius would have agreed that the Logos was with God “in the beginning.”
+If we assume that “the beginning” in John 1:1 was when all things were created, as is implied by John 1:3, then Arius would have said that the Logos was with God “in the beginning.”

-Arius also argued that God existed before His Son came into existence.
+Arius also argued that the Son did not always exist but that God existed before His Son.

-“There was when He was not” (Nicene Creed of AD 325), meaning that God existed before the Son:
+“There was when He was not” (Nicene Creed of AD 325).

 “Nor does he possess being parallel with the Father … thereby introducing two unoriginated ultimate principles, but as the … origin of everything, so God is prior to everything.
 Therefore he is also prior to the Son” (AoA, RH, 8).